ben594/align/README.md

    In your terminal on the VM, you can now issue the command `git clone THE_TEXT_YOU_JUST_COPIED`.
    Make sure to replace 'THE_TEXT_YOU_JUST_COPIED' with the "Clone with SSH" text.

-3. In your VM, move into the repository directory and then run `install.sh`.
+3. In your VM, move into the repository directory and then run `./install.sh`.
    This will install a bunch of things, set up an important file called `.flashenv`, and creates a simple PostgreSQL database named `amazon`.
+   - Note that if you have a Windows host with Vagrant VM, installation may fail; see [project megathread](https://edstem.org/us/courses/7473/discussion/695195) on Ed for a fix.

 4. If you are running a Google VM, to view the app in your browser, you may need to edit the firewall rules.
    The [Google VM instructions](https://sites.duke.edu/compsci316_01_f2021/creating-and-running-vm-on-google-cloud/) on the course page has instructions for how to add rules at the bottom.